 I have always been amazed by this encounter between God and Moses.
-It’s been 25 years since Moses has thought much about Egypt.
-I mean, he’s certainly thought about it, but after all these years there was nothing he could do about it.
-His life in Midian by now has become the norm.
+It had been 25 years since Moses thought much about Egypt.
+I mean, he certainly thought about it, but after all these years there was nothing he could do about it.
+His life in Midian by now had become the norm.
 On the day of this encounter, he had no clue that he had brought his sheep to the foot of the mountain of God (Horeb — Sinai).
-But there it is.
+But there it was.
 An unbelievable sight.
 A flaming bush unaffected by the fire.
 Moses just had to see what was going on.

-So, what is going on?
-Well, I think it is a prelude, a preamble, an introduction.
-To what you ask?
-In the not too distant future, Moses is going to bring the entire nation of Israel to this same mountain, and on that day, the entire top of the mountain will burn with the glory of God and not be consumed.
+So, what was going on?
+Well, I think this was a prelude, a preamble, an introduction.
+To what, you ask?
+In the not-too-distant future, Moses was going to bring the entire nation of Israel to this same mountain, and on that day, the entire top of the mountain would burn with the glory of God and not be consumed.
 As Moses wrote this section of Exodus, he must have thought the burning bush experience paled in comparison with what he would experience later in life.
-It’s kinda like, “You ain’t seen nothin yet!”
+It’s kind of like, “You ain’t seen nothin’ yet!”

 Moses’ walk with God began with the holy fire of God.
 That holy fire guided him and the people of Israel throughout their wilderness journey.
 That same holy fire filled the tabernacle and later the temple of the Lord.
 Finally, that holy fire fell upon the Apostles on the day of Pentecost, and today, indwells our hearts.

-May the fire of God burn warm and brightly in your life, today, and always!
+May the fire of God burn warm and bright in your life today and always!